spoo-bar/cosmy-wasmy/README.md

 ---

-Find release notes in [CHANGELOG](CHANGELOG.md)

-## Known Issues

-*  The extension has only been tested in Windows environment.
-However, there is no reason it shouldn't work in native Linux or Mac.
-Please create an issue if the extension doesn't behave the way expected

 ## Thanks

-Big shoutout to [aswever](https://github.com/aswever), lots of the feature inspirations came from [cosmwasm.tools](https://cosmwasm.tools/).
+Big shoutout to [aswever](https://github.com/aswever), many feature inspirations came from [cosmwasm.tools](https://cosmwasm.tools/).

-## Support

-You can support this extension in the following ways:
+Thanks to [Osmosis Grants](https://grants.osmosis.zone/) for funding the work for the V2 release of the extension.

+And the consistent support I have found in the Cosmos and Cosmwasm community which motivates me to work on this extension 💜

+If you would like to support this extension, you can:

 1. Create issues for any bugs you encounter [here](https://github.com/spoo-bar/cosmy-wasmy/issues/new?assignees=spoo-bar&labels=&template=bug_report.md&title=)
 2. Share what features you might be interested  [here](https://github.com/spoo-bar/cosmy-wasmy/issues/new?assignees=&labels=&template=feature_request.md&title=)
-3. Contribute code to the extension - PRs are always welcome
+3. [Contribute](./CONTRIBUTING.md) to the extension - PRs are always welcome
 4. Share the extension with other devs 💜
-5. If you would like to support me([spoo-bar](https://www.spoorthi.dev)) directly, you can donate to this address
+5. If you would like to support me ([spoo-bar](https://www.spoorthi.dev)) directly, you can DM me compliments on Twitter.
+I thrive on validation from strangers on the internet.

-    Juno - `juno1lg8ukq2ehc9k0wgjfk0afm7uea8750yp9gtfct`

-    Osmosis - `osmo1lg8ukq2ehc9k0wgjfk0afm7uea8750ypmpmzf9`

-    Cosmos Hub - `cosmos1lg8ukq2ehc9k0wgjfk0afm7uea8750ypn6gjlh`

-    This extension will never be paywalled. #DevsSupportingDevsByDevving